As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Do you have neighbors whose land/house is under construction?
 Jackpot!
 If there’s any deep digging around, rock and soil are piled near the road.
 Grab your utensils and dig around!

 Another good spot for rockhounding is near forests.
-If you live in a place surrounded by a forest, you can go for a morning walk and be amazed by its treasures.
+If you live surrounded by a forest, you can go for a morning walk and be amazed by its treasures.

-In areas with loose rocks and small cliffs, you can find fossils and petrified wood.
+Fossils and petrified wood can be found in areas with loose rocks and small cliffs.
 Bear in mind that forests might have lakes.
 Its shorelines hide beautiful gems such as geodes and agates.

 TIP: Starting with rockhounding in your backyard is a great idea.
-You can find there a lot of cool rocks.
+You can find a lot of cool rocks there.
 Find out more about what rocks are common in the backyards and how to find them:

 12 Gemstones You Can Find in Your Backyard Right Now